If your struggling with Anger Management issues, please take our survey to see the severity

 There are some common and recommended ways to deal with anger.
 We all deal with anger in different ways and some people experience anger more frequently and intensely than others.
 Some of us express anger in violent outbursts while others suppress their anger and become grumpy, miserable people who others struggle to be around.
 These include:

-- Learn controlled breathing.
+- Learn controlled deep breathing techniques.
 Breathe in fully and breathe in for 4 seconds and then out for 6 seconds.

 - Check your body posture and the way you are holding your body in tension.
 Relax the knees, drop your shoulders, open and rotate the jaw in your mouth socket, blink and fully open your eyes, unclench your fists.